realswikarrr/Note-Tracker/README.md

 # Note-Tracker

-An App That Tracks The Note / Stores It On Local Storage / Also Got The Edit Functionality To The App / Made Using HTML , CSS , JAVASCRIPT
+## The Frontend Part Idea Is Not Mine , I Used The Reference From The Youtube
+## Javascript Is Fully Coded By Me

+> Got The Edit Functionality , Delete, Add, With Local Storage